 You can surely “talk” your prospect out of a sale, but you will never “listen” them out of one.

-If you enjoyed this "Pro Selling" post, take a look at our Pro Blog section for posts like this one with helpful selling tips and industry intel.
+If you enjoyed this "Pro Selling" post, take a look at our other posts for trade professionals like this one with helpful selling tips and industry intel.